DigitalHarborFoundation/pi-portal-v1/src/lessons/how-internet-works-part-1.md

 ---

 ## Objectives and Overview

-...
+This lesson introduces IP addresses and provides steps for locating your Raspberry Pi's IP address.
+Additionally there is a brief introduction to DNS and the role that DNS has in serving and accessing websites.

 ### Lesson Objectives

 - Explain the difference between internal and external IP addresses.
 - Discover the role that DNS plays in connecting domain names and server IP addresses.
 - Identify your Raspberry Pi’s IP address.

 ### CSTA Standards

 - **2-NI-04** - Model the role of protocols in transmitting data across networks and the Internet.
--

 ---

 ## IP Addresses